 InPharm Association – A Young Pharmacists Group of India, a scientific and educational society founded in 2003.
 For last 10 years, InPharm has contributed in different ways to the advancement of Pharmacy.
 Its members share interests related to Pharmacy, which they learn through active interaction.
 InPharm Communique and Journal of Young Pharmacists are official publications of InPharm Association.

-J Young Pharm is supported and funded by Phcog.Net
+J Young Pharm is financially supported by Phcog.Net

 The journal will cover research studies/reviews related to Pharmacy subjects including some of the allied subjects.
 Articles with timely interest and newer research concepts will be given more preference.